Psalm 47 – Praising the King of All the Earth

 a.
 God reigns over the nations: The LORD is not King of all the earth in only a passive or ceremonial sense.
 He reigns over the nations and moves history towards His desired destination.

 i.
 God sits upon the throne; it is not empty.
-He is no empty or ceremonial ruler.
+He is not an empty or ceremonial ruler.

 ii.
 It is His throne; it belongs to Him and to none other.